-Halsey And G-Eazy Reportedly Back Together, Spotted Holding Hands At VMA After Party
+Halsey And G-Eazy Reportedly Back Together, Spotted Holding Hands At VMA After Party, Reports ‘TMZ’

 Have Halsey and G-Eazy rekindled their romance?
 It certainly seems so.

 Just about two months after the couple called it quits in a highly-publicized breakup, the pair has recently sparked romance rumors yet again following the star-studded MTV Video Music Awards.
-Photos published by TMZ show the former couple leaving 1 OAK’s together, where rapper Travis Scott held his after party.
+Photos published by TMZ show the former couple leaving 1 OAK together, where rapper Travis Scott held his after party.

 According to the publication, G-Eazy was first spotted at Beauty & Essex in NYC around 12:15 a.m.
 At the time he was alone but later left to go to the 1 OAK party, entering the affair solo.
 Around 4:40 a.m., G-Eazy left the party but this time — he had a companion.